Path Classes and Their Symbolic Representations

 This representation possesses a couple of advantages.
-One, it captures meaningful insight into how the paths negotiate with the block Z. Two, this representation consumes only a little amount of data, i.e., only two characters for each.
+One, it captures meaningful insight into how the paths negotiate with block Z. Two, this representation consumes only a little amount of data, i.e., only two characters for each.
 This method is applied to more general situations, as shown below.
-First, we generate a path N in a slalom world:
+First, we generate a path N:

 For this Slalom motion, a user inputs

 using the buttons: A±, B±, C±, D±, and E±